How Does Identity Theft Happen? (and How To Avoid It)

 2. Lost or stolen wallets

 If your wallet (or purse) is stolen, scammers can gain access to your credit cards and IDs.
-Even just your driver’s license can provide enough personal information for a criminal to steal your identity, as your license includes your:
+Even just your driver’s license can provide enough personal information for a criminal to commit identity fraud, including your full name, home address, date of birth, signature, and picture.

 Scammers can use this information to run targeted scams against you, take out loans or new credit cards in your name, or sell your data on the Dark Web.